This article was updated September 2022.

 In the ideal divorce, both parents agree about all the specifics of child custody.
 But the ideal divorce is vanishingly rare.

-If you and your spouse can’t agree on custody arrangements, or your relationship is too volatile to make an agreement possible, there are several steps the court may take, including appointing a guardian ad litem or ordering a custody evaluation.
+If you and your spouse can’t agree on custody arrangements, or if your relationship is too volatile to make an agreement possible, there are several steps the court may take, including appointing a guardian ad litem or ordering a custody evaluation.

 The court will consider both parents’ behavior during the marriage when deciding what is in the best interests of the child.
 Specifically, factors that affect how well each parent will be able to care for the child and create a healthy environment will weigh heavily.